google/flax/docs/nnx/index.rst

          .. div:: sd-font-normal

-            NNX supports the use or regular Python object, providing an intuitive and predictable development experience.
+            NNX supports the use of regular Python objects, providing an intuitive and predictable development experience.

    .. grid-item::